Find wellness in Edinburgh all year round

 - Commit to a year of nature: begin drawing or photographing one particular tree to document its changes each season.

-- Drop into the Water of Leith Visitor Centre to learn about otter spotting, and then give it a go - you’re in the right place for it!
+- See if you can spot any otters along the Water of Leith - you’re in the right place for it!